 Of the 870 GW that are currently under construction or expected to come online by 2020 worldwide, nearly 60% will be solar photovoltaic, wind power, or hydropower.
 However, about 300 GW of fossil-fueled power plants are also expected to begin operations by 2020.

-- Revenues from wholesale power
+- Revenues from wholesale power markets have fallen.

 All over the world, meanwhile, revenues from wholesale power sales are shrinking, and new value is being attached to services such as providing flexible capacity.
 Glaring market conditions with far-reaching implications include that natural gas prices remained relatively low in most markets while international coal prices increased substantially and the cost of renewable energy continued to fall.
 These factors have especially affected the economics of the nuclear power industry.